 Undergraduates earn the Bachelor of Music, Bachelor of Arts, or a minor in music, and may apply for the CSUS Honors programs.
 Graduate students earn the Master of Music degree or a Performer’s Certificate.

 Violinists interested in contemporary music can work on projects with Anna Presler, artistic director of San Francisco’s nationally recognized Left Coast Chamber Ensemble.

 The beautiful capital of California, Sacramento has been designated “City of Trees.”
 In addition to the Sacramento Symphony, Sacramento Opera, Crocker Art Museum and annual festivals of all kinds, including the Festival of New American Music and the Sacramento French Film, Festival, the city boasts a lively restaurant scene.
 It is located in California’s Central Valley, an hour and a half’s drive from many landmarks and cultural institutions.
 The San Francisco Bay Area, Lake Tahoe, and Yosemite National Park are all within easy reach.

-Auditions are coming up in December and February or you may audition by video.
+Auditions are coming up in December and February, or you may audition by video.
 You'll need to sign up for an audition date about two weeks before the auditions.
-You can sign up online on the admissions page.
-Just follow the links on the right side of the page.
+You can sign up online on the admissions page or at by following this link.

 Email me with any questions about audition repertoire..

 Because of California’s support for public education, tuition at CSUS is kept low, around $8000/year.
 Our students can avoid outsize debt.
 This is particularly advantageous for young professional musicians as they begin their careers.

 (If you do have an extra $160,000 to spend, or want to borrow it, you could get a dream violin for that much money!)

 Tuition for California residents is significantly lower than out of state tuition.
 Graduate and undergraduate students over the age of 19 may be able to establish residency after living in the state for one year.
 For more information, visit our admissions page.